Google is Sunsetting UA, Get Started with Google Analytics 4 Today

 Simplify Your Tracking Strategy

-The most exciting feature of the new GA4 tool is the ability to create insights and predictions, built on artificial intelligence, about your website or your audience.
-Google is betting the use of predictive AI can fill in the gaps in the data left by the removal of browser cookies.
+The most exciting feature of the new GA4 tool is the ability to create insights and predictions about your website or audience built on artificial intelligence.
+Google is betting that predictive AI can fill in the gaps in the data left by removing browser cookies.

 Lean on Predictive AI Intelligence